 Restart your computer.
-You can do it manually or by using the following Command in command prompt.
+You can do it manually or by using the following command in the command prompt.

 shutdown -r -t 00

-After you do these following steps, your Virtual memory size will be increased, and you will have a much stable and fast Windows.
+After you do the following steps, your Virtual memory size will be increased, and you will have much stable and fast Windows.